amgonzalezvargas/001_machine_learning_course/README.md

 If you find any errors or have suggestions for improvements, feel free to contact me.

+## Acknowledgments

+These materials here were developed for educational purposes in the field of Machine Learning and Data Science.
+They contain my own material, as well as material from other sources and authors.
+I've tried to give credits to the different authors the best I can, but if you find atribution missing, feel free to contact me.

 ## License

-Basically you can use this code for your personal purposes, but it wpuld be very nice if you cite it.
+Basically you can use this code for your personal purposes, but it would be very nice if you cite it.
 You can do it like this:

 Gonzalez-Vargas Andres.
 (2024).
 Machine Learning and Data Science Course Materials.
 GitHub. https://github.com/amgonzalezvargas/001_machine_learning_course